DaveMcEwan/SemVerSoC/SemVerSoC.md

 If this all seems too restrictive, there are a few points worth clarifying:

-1. SemVer [item 4](https://semver.org/#spec-item-4) notes that MAJOR version zero is for initial development, anything may change between MINOR and PATCH increments, and the public API *should not* be condsidered stable.
+1. SemVer [item 4](https://semver.org/#spec-item-4) notes that MAJOR version zero is for initial development, so anything may change between MINOR and PATCH increments, and the public API *should not* be condsidered stable.
    If you're still in the stage of development where refactoring and renaming changes are frequent, then the design isn't yet stable so just keep the MAJOR at zero until you're satisfied that the design doesn't need regular "tidying".
-2. SemVer also has FAQ points ([here](https://semver.org/#doesnt-this-discourage-rapid-development-and-fast-iteration), [here](https://semver.org/#if-even-the-tiniest-backwards-incompatible-changes-to-the-public-api-require-a-major-version-bump-wont-i-end-up-at-version-4200-very-rapidly),
+2. SemVer has FAQ points ([here](https://semver.org/#doesnt-this-discourage-rapid-development-and-fast-iteration),
+   [here](https://semver.org/#if-even-the-tiniest-backwards-incompatible-changes-to-the-public-api-require-a-major-version-bump-wont-i-end-up-at-version-4200-very-rapidly),
    and [here](https://semver.org/#documenting-the-entire-public-api-is-too-much-work))